craykos/cs2-dojo-config/README.md

 **Instant smokes for: ancient, anubis & mirage**

 ## Installation:
-1. Copy files for CS2 to the folder
+1. Copy files `dojo.cfg, dojobindings.cfg` and the `folder dojo` for CS2 to the folder
      Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg
 2. Set the keys for the program in the file dojobindings.cfg